Engineering with AI

-If you have an interest in creating AI-enabled solutions themselves, this minor is set up for you!
-It will provide you technical understanding of both the underlying data fed into the AI system and the algorithm running the AI system.
-You will also be acquainted with the limitations and ethical considerations of AI.
-You will get to know all the ins and outs of AI, will be able to tune settings or implement specific AI algorithms in software, and will learn what is ‘under the hood’ of the AI toolkit.
+In this minor program you will also learn how AI and machine learning algorithms work and how you can apply them the right way.
+You will also learn the pros and cons of AI techniques, their limitations and possible associated ethical problems.
+You will get to know all the ins and outs of AI; you will be able to tune settings or to use specific AI algorithms using toolboxes, and will learn what is ‘under the hood’ of the AI toolkit.